Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

-A distinct approach is~\cite{HB10}, which proposes a template-free identification system to prevent any privacy issue from compromised or stolen templates.
+A distinct approach by Hong et al.~\cite{HB10}, proposes a template-free identification system to prevent any privacy issue from compromised or stolen templates.
 The system converts ECG-data into images through various spatial and temporal correlations methods and uses deep-learning techniques to train a classifier.
 The authors conduct experiments on the Pysikalisch-Technische Bundesanstalt database and report identification rates of over 90\% with sampling rates of 1\,000 Hz.

 \paragraph{Continuous Conversion + Noise Injection} Sufi et al.~\cite{HB24} propose building templates of the waves P, QRS and T through cross-correlations of the ECG signal.
 Each of those templates are then obfuscated in a concatenated fashion with additive noise generated synthetically, so that the obfuscation of a wave serves as input to obfuscate the next wave.
 The upshot are noisy forms of the three waves and noisy templates thereof.
 All this information constitutes the key available to authorized personnel, who will be able to reconstruct the original ECG from the noisy version (which is shared or made publicly available by the patient or user themselves).
 Unauthorized personnel, per contra, will only have access to the noisy ECG signal, which, according to the authors, may prevent identity and attribute disclosure.